kbrtny/libthingspeak/README.md

 Library forked from gabrield and added functionality to add more then one value (field1, field2, filed3 for example) with one call to thinkspeak.com.
 It can be extended to all  8 fields that are accepted by thingspeak.com

+As a reference note, channels on thingspeak can only be updated once every 15 seconds, so it is most efficient to combine field updates into one channel update.

 ## Beta Release Notes

   The goals of the design had been focused on supporting *unix* platforms